Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 **(Gene3)--(-0.69)--(Gene4)**

 **Exercise 4:**
-Fill in the following 0 or 1 values for our gene network with a constraint of 0.7 or greater constraint.
+Fill in the following 0 or 1 values for our gene network with a constraint of 0.7 or greater.

 **(Gene1)--(?)--(Gene2)**